 As we head into Thanksgiving, some of us will be at diverse tables with red state/blue state divides and perhaps a mix of people from different religions or no religious affiliations.
-It might be helpful to begin the meal with Thanksgiving readings or quotes that speaks to the theme of gratitude.
+It might be helpful to begin the meal with readings or quotes that speak to the theme of gratitude.
 Below are two lists with both religious and non-religious readings about thankfulness and gratitude.
 The first is a list of longer readings.
 The second is a list with shorter quotes.

 You may want to distribute copies of a longer reading to everyone and ask each person around the table to read a sentence.
 This can symbolize that we each have a part in fulfilling the purpose of this day.
 Or you might want to print out and cut up the list of the shorter passages, spread them out on a table, and invite your guests to choose from among them to read aloud.

 [If you’re looking for advice on how to survive a red state/blue state divide at the Thanksgiving table, check out this post: How to Survive a Red/Blue Thanksgiving: Creating a ‘Purple Zone’.]

 1O come, let us sing to the Lord; let us make a joyful noise to the rock of our salvation!

 2Let us come into his presence with thanksgiving; let us make a joyful noise to him with songs of praise!

 3For the Lord is a great God, and a great King above all gods.

 4In his hand are the depths of the earth; the heights of the mountains are his also.

 5The sea is his, for he made it, and the dry land, which his hands have formed.